Translation disclaimer (Translation disclaimer)

 Dog Control Order penalties

-The penalty in relation to an offence in any Dog Control Order is, on summary conviction, a fine not exceeding level 3 on the standard scale (currently £1,000).
+On summary conviction, the penalty in relation to an offence in any Dog Control Order is:

-• The 'Fixed Penalty' is £80 and must be paid within 14 days, to avoid prosecution.
+• This is £80 and must be paid within 14 days to avoid prosecution.

-• The Fixed Penalty is reduced to £50, if paid within 10 days.
+• It will be reduced to £50 if paid within 10 days.

-For persons aged under 18, there can be an opportunity to make amends by undertaking work with the Youth Offending Team.
+For under-18s, there can be the chance to make amends by doing work with the Youth Offending Team.
 This can mean the juvenile will not have to pay the fixed penalty.

 Ignorance is no defence in law